 A steaming plate of biryani is never complete without a side of crisp, savoury poppadom.
 Also known as pappadum or appalam, it is a popular local snack that has the hearts of Singaporeans young and old.
 Furthermore, they are prepared by deep-frying or open-flame cooking, giving the famously addictive snack its distinctive crunch!
 No wonder it is a must-buy snack in Singapore!

 Try this popular in Singapore snack now: Who says snacking has to be unhealthy?
-Get your hands on Uncle Saba’s Poppadoms (available on Shopee Supermarket) for a plant-based, gluten-free treat!
+Get your hands on Uncle Saba’s Poppadoms for a plant-based, gluten-free treat!
 What’s more, it expands the halal snack options in Singapore!

 7. Potato Chips (with local twists!)

 Singaporeans’ love for local Asian flavours has not gone unnoticed by homegrown snack producers.
 Cue in potato chips, one of the most popular local snacks in Singapore.
 Since the salted egg craze that led to the popularisation of Singaporean snack brands like IRVINS and The Golden Duck Co., potato chip flavours in Singapore have only gotten bolder.
 Think laksa or beef rendang flavoured chips and more!
-There’s also Egg Prata with Fish Curry Potato Chips (available on F.EAST Official Store)!
+There’s also Egg Prata with Fish Curry Potato Chips!
 Like your snacks with a bit more of a kick?
-Challenge yourself with some Mala Potato Chips (available on Delyco Official Store) instead!
+Challenge yourself with some Mala Potato Chips instead!

 8. Wheel Crackers

-Wheel Crackers (available on Botak Bites) are a childhood favourite.
-They’re loved by many and still enjoyed way into their adulthood.
+Wheel Crackers are a childhood favourite.
+They’re loved by many and still enjoyed way into adulthood.
+I, for one, am still reaching for these when I’m having nostalgic cravings.
 A crunchy bite that disintegrates to leave a savoury delight on your tongue – explains why people are so fond of these wheel crackers.
 That, plus the fact that they resemble actual tyre wheels, is probably how this little tidbit all so entranced us.

 9. Pola Snacks

 Pola snacks and wheel crackers are hot favourites when it comes to kids and nostalgia-bound adults.
 While both are similar in taste, they differ in texture.
 Wheel crackers have a melt-in-your-mouth feel.
-But Pola Snack (available on Shopee Supermarket) will still retain their texture.
+But Pola Snack will still retain their texture.
 So if you’re one of those who prefer more bite in their snacks, this is for you.

 10. Chilli Tapioca Chips

 Fellow spice lover?
 We got you.
-These Chilli Tapioca Chips (available on Shopee Supermarket) are a fond staple among the young and old.
-They’re crunchy, mostly chewy and pretty spicy – so much so that some Singaporeans actually can’t handle the heat.
+I swear by these Chilli Tapioca Chips.
+And I always get some of these for my friends overseas, especially if they can take spicy foods.
+They’re crunchy, mostly chewy and really, pretty spicy – so much so that some Singaporeans actually can’t handle the heat.
 It’s therefore a good thing they come in small packages.
 It’s snacking with built-in portion control and protection from the ever-building spice!

 11. Dried Fish Snack